coleifer/peewee/docs/peewee/example.rst

 base model named ``Meta`` that sets the ``database`` attribute.  peewee allows every model to specify which database it uses, defaulting to "peewee.db".
-Since you probably want a bit more control, you can instantiate your own database and point your models at it:
+Since you probably want a bit more control, you can instantiate your own database and point your models at it.
+This is a peewee idiom:

 .. code-block:: python